 By Tommy Hough

 We were wrapping up Beer for Breakfast in the 91X studio when there was that familiar disturbance in the collective force.
 Something was not right.
-The wheels had come off somewhere.
+Somewhere, the wheels had come off.

 I responded, as I tend to respond in a breaking news situation, by falling back on the news training I received long ago at Ohio University and in my first few broadcasting jobs: get the facts straight, don't assume, don't speculate, be clear in what is happening and be sure you have at least two sources (three is better) before making a call or announcing something of significance.

 Don't guess.
 Don't tell people what you don't know.

 These days, the added concern of internet hoaxes and pranks requires an even greater level of certainty before moving forward.
 It's important to get things straight – especially before you get down to breaking hearts and dispensing news that is too unfathomable to believe.

 We did all of that today, and the news was still the same.
 Just as it was when we lost David Bowie.
 And Lemmy.
 And Scott.